-- Project ideas have to match the priorities of national development plan. - The project idea should be in line with beneficiaries, the country strategy and program of the donor organization. - The ways an existing problem can be tackled and solved or an opportunity can be used, always depends on the available financial, human and organizational resources.
+- The project idea should be in line with beneficiaries, the country strategy and program of the donor organization. - The ways an existing problem can be tackled and solved or an opportunity can be used, always depends on the available financial, human and organizational resources.